valllllll2000/google-cloud-digital-leader-study/README.md

 **Modern Data Pipelines:**
 - Tools like **Pub/Sub** (for messaging) and **Dataflow** (for stream and batch data processing) facilitate efficient data movement and processing.
+- Dataflow is a fully managed streaming data processing service that can handle large amounts of data from continuous sources.
+It is serverless, so you do not need to provision infrastructure or create server cluster

 ---